rpietro/semantic_exercises/lucas.md

 One recent alternative to achieve scalability and mass development of educational exercises is automatic item generation (AIG), defined as the creation of questions (items) using algorithms and automation (Deane, 2003).
 Among the advantages of AIG are the possibility of quickly delivering exercises in large scale, reducing recall bias, providing prompt feedback, performing quick comparison between subjects and decreasing costs (Gierl et al, 2012).
 Nonetheless, the applications of AIG are usually limited to simple, non-contextual items, therefore not making it the option of choice for complex or abstract subjects <!-- ref -->.
 As a consequence, the diagnosis of mental illnesses would be difficult to implement into a vocabulary-fixed database as is typical of AIG (Deane, 2003).
 As a way to overcome this limitation, researchers in other fields have applied Web Semantics to add context to <!-- example??? + citar-->.
 Despite the possibility of combining AIG and Web Semantics, to our knowledge no previous research has addressed this possibility.

 In face of this gap in the literature, the objective of this article is to develop a framework where semantic web technologies are used to automatically generate highly contextualized exercises (items) in mental health.
-Specifically, we describe the ontological framework as well as its integration with the widely used Learning Management System [Open edX](http://code.edx.org/).
+Specifically, we describe the ontological framework as well as its integration with the widely used Learning Management System [Open edX](http://code.edx.org/). <!-- We will do the integration in this study? -->